miguelaraujo/ClusterSet-Demo/README.md

 -------------------------------------------
     mysqlsh-js> cs.setRoutingOption("target_cluster", "ROM")

-*NOTE*: Write traffic is now rejected by the Router since the Router's target_cluster is now "ROM" that is a Replica Cluster.
+*NOTE*: Write traffic is now rejected by the Router since the Router's target_cluster is now `ROM` that is a Replica Cluster.

 **Change the Primary Cluster**

     mysqlsh-js> cs.setPrimaryCluster("ROM")

-*NOTE*: Router accepts RW traffic now since "ROM" became the Primary Cluster
+*NOTE*: Router accepts RW traffic now since `ROM` became the Primary Cluster

 **Switch back the global routing policy to follow the primary Cluster**